leslie255/sharklang/README.md

 `compile.sh` requires `nasm`, `gcc` and `bat`.

-The compiled program can only run on x86_64 systems with (although the compiler itself *might* work on other systems), it has not been tested on Windows yet, so it probably won't work.
+The compiled program can only run on x86_64 systems (although the compiler itself *might* work on other systems), it has not been tested on Windows yet, so it probably won't work.

 Declaring and assigning values to a variable: